Financial analyst: Securities firms

 In a stock brokerage house or investment bank, the Investment Analyst will read company financial statements - applying financial statement analysis - and analyze commodity prices, sales, costs, expenses, and tax rates in order to determine a company's value and project future earnings.
 On the basis of their results, they write reports and make presentations, usually making recommendations—a "trade idea"—to buy or sell a particular investment or security.

-Typically, at the end of the assessment, an analyst would provide a rating recommending or investment action: to buy, sell, or hold the security.
-Senior analysts may actually make the decision to buy or sell for the company or client if they are the ones responsible for managing the assets.
+Typically, at the end of the assessment, an analyst provides a rating recommending an investment action: buy, sell, or hold the security.
+Senior analysts may make the decision to buy or sell for the company or client if they are responsible for managing the assets.
 Other, "junior" analysts use the data to model and measure the financial risks associated with making a particular investment decision.
 See Securities research § Career path.

 Usually, financial analysts study a specific industry—called "sector specialists"—assessing current trends in business practices, products, and industry competition.
 Among the industries with the most analyst coverage are biotechnology, financial services, energy, mining and resources, and computer hardware, software and services.
 Analysts must keep abreast of new regulations or policies that may affect the industry, as well as monitor the economy to determine its effect on earnings.
 As equity analysts divide securities by distinct sectors, companies which fall outside or across multiple sectors are sometimes neglected; the impact on returns (and on "earnings management") here is debated.

 Analysts also specialize in fixed income.
 Similar to equity analysts, fixed income analysts assess the value and analyze the risks of various securities, here focusing on interest rate- and fixed income securities, particularly bonds.
 They may further specialize, but here by issuer-type: i.e. municipal bonds, government bonds, and corporate bonds; the latter specialization is often decomposed into convertible bonds, high-yield bonds, and distressed bonds; some cover syndicated loans.
 The reporting focuses on the ability of the issuer to make payments—similar to the credit analysis described below—but also on the relative value of the security in question, and in context of the overall market and yield curve.
 See Fixed income analysis.

 Analysts are generally divided into 'sell-side' and 'buy-side'.
 The buy-side is sometimes considered more prestigious, professional, and scholarly, while the sell-side may be higher-paid and more like a sales and marketing role.
 It is common to begin careers on the sell-side at large banks then move to the buy-side at a fund.